EconometricInstitute/intro-programming-practice-assignments/week1/Printing/Goodbye/task.md

-See course website for the exercise description.
+See the course website for the exercise description.